Yanxiall/facetrack/README.md

 - Raspberry Pi 3 Model B+;

-- A camera with two servos (one servo controls the camera moving up and down, another controls the camera moving left and right )  ;
+- A camera with 2 axis servos (one servo controls the camera moving up and down, another controls the camera moving left and right )  ;

 #### Software